alvinwan/three.depth.js/README.md

 # three.depth.js

-Easily export depth maps from a three.js scene, using just a few lines of code.
-This is a more efficient alternative to replacing all materials in your scene with a `DepthMaterial`.
-Includes examples for:
+Easily display and download depth maps for a `three.js` scene, using just a few lines of code.
+Includes built-in support for 360 depth maps and Aframe scenes.

-- downloading and viewing depth maps
-- downloading 360 depth maps in equirectangular format
-- integrating with AFrame scenes

 ![preview](https://user-images.githubusercontent.com/2068077/153742846-6ae61a83-77d3-479e-ba59-a999c801f6d8.jpg)